 In order to learn how to influence an employee’s negative outlook, it is important to first understand its origins.
 In an article published in the The Journal of Organizational Development, researchers determined three major internal events that feed negative emotions in the office: 1) perceptions of an insecure future 2) perceptions of inadequate treatment by the employer 3) perceptions of inadequate working conditions Obviously, as a leader you cannot control how an employee perceives or interprets communication and events.
+Meet Haley, the Company Hater Haley starts work at 7 am in a dark cubicle.
+Research shows that employees feel emotionally drained after experiencing or witnessing sour interactions between co-workers.
 How to build a team like NASA.
 The U.S. job market seems to be reliably back on its feet, and it’s signalling a sea change for employers and employees alike.

 Job seekers are no longer desperate for any opportunity that comes along.
 Those who are currently employed are discarding the I’m-just-thankful-I-have-a- job mindset.
 At long last, many people have the luxury of stepping back, taking stock, and figuring out what they really want out of a job, career and company.
 This means businesses are suddenly facing serious competition for talent, something they haven’t had to deal with in a while.

 Recruitment and retention, two corporate players who’ve been languishing on the bench for years now, are being called to suit up.
 10 Truths About Building School Teams.
 I've spent the last ten years serving on and attempting to build effective teams of educators -- to various degrees of success.